flyteorg/flyte/rsts/user/getting_started/create_first.rst

 Some of the new concepts demonstrated here are:

-* Use the ``@task`` decorator to convert your typed python function to a Flyte task.
+* Use the :py:func:`flytekit.task` decorator to convert your typed python function to a Flyte task.
-* A ``FlyteFile`` is a Flyte Kit type that represents binary data.
+* A :py:class:`flytekit.types.file.FlyteFile` is a Flyte Kit type that represents binary data.
 It is used to offload data to a storage location like S3.
 Here we use it to store an image.

+You can call this task ``edge_detection_canny(image_location=...)`` and iterate locally before adding it to part of a larger overall workflow.

 Writing a Workflow
 *********************